Apteryx littoralis: Discovery and naming

 The holotype, NMNZ S.36731, was discovered in 1998 in a strata of the Rangitikei Formation known as the Kaimatira Pumice Sand, near Marton, North Island.
 NMNZ S.36731 was compared to 161 other tarsometatarsi from other extant kiwi species and the species Apteryx littoralis was named and described by Tennyson & Tomotani in 2021.

 Description

-A. littoralis is the second oldest record of kiwis known to date and is also the only known extinct species belonging to the Apteryx genus and is one of two known extinct kiwi species – the other is Proapteryx micromeros.
+A. littoralis is the second oldest record of kiwi known to date and is also the only known extinct species belonging to the Apteryx genus and is one of two known extinct kiwi species – the other is Proapteryx micromeros.
 A. littoralis most closely resembles A. rowi and A. mantelli in size and shape, but differs in being stouter, with proportionally narrower proximal and distal ends.
 A. littoralis was also likely around the same size as A. mantelli, making it around 40 cm tall when fully grown.
 Based on this, A. littoralis demonstrates a relatively conservative kiwi morphology since the mid-Pleistocene.